JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 - Use `sum` to collect the resulting array into `accumulator` variable or directly into the `return` command.

 **BONUS:**
-There is even shorter way how to write this using one line function syntax and recently added options to the `sum` function.
+Can you figure out how to use the `mapreduce` function here?
 See entry in the help mode `?`.
 ```@raw html
 </div></div>
 <details class = "solution-body">